 (below) is used to call attention to systems that transmit amplified sound via hearing aids, headsets or other devices.
 They include infrared, loop and FM systems.
 Portable systems may be available from the same audiovisual equipment suppliers that service conferences and meetings.

 Versions of this symbol are used by the Hearing Loss Association of America, the Loop America movement and others to indicate a looped facility where hearing aids or cochlear implants equipped with a telecoil can be be set to the T-switch setting to get clearer sound than those instruments would provide using the microphone setting.
 This version of the symbol can be downloaded from:

-Loop New Mexico is an initiative undertaken by the Hearing Loss Association of Albuquerque in an effort to make more public and private facilities accessible to those with hearing loss and to raise the awareness of both the Hard of Hearing and the general public to the benefits of induction loops systems.
+Loop New Mexico is an initiative undertaken by the Albuquerque, New Mexico chapter of the Hearing Loss Association of America in an effort to make more public and private facilities accessible to those with hearing loss and to raise the awareness of both the Hard of Hearing and the general public to the benefits of induction loops systems.

 We are currently most focused on the installing of loops in churches but are promting their use wherever the HoH could benefit from them.

 You can be an advocate for a hearing loop system in your church